collaborativebioinformatics/graphbasedtuning/README.md

 ![team-pic](/content/2023-10-21-carnegie-mellon-team-slide.png)

-## Introduction
-We are improving LLMs’ inferences for drug treatment recommendations by fine-tuning them with knowledge graphs.

-## Research Motivation
+## Background
 Given that LLMs can answer queries quickly and efficiently, they could be useful in recommending drug treatments for various diseases, where time is of the essence.
-However, as their training data may be factually incorrect or outdated, LLMs are often unreliable in recommending drug treatments.
+However, as their training data may be factually incorrect or outdated, large-language models (LLMs) are often unreliable in recommending drug treatments.

 Knowledge graphs can store factually correct relationships between data points, giving them the ability to answer complex queries.
-Hence, we believe that fine-tuning LLMs with knowledge graphs could aid LLMs in recommending drug treatments.
+Hence, we believe that fine-tuning LLMs with knowledge graphs can aid LLMs in drug treatment recommendations.

+## Project Objective
+Our project aims to improve the inference ability of LLMs for generating recommendations on drug treatment.
+We constructed a knowledge graph catered to therapeutics and then fine-tuned the LLM on the information network.

 ## Initial Brainstorming
 ```mermaid